 Herbal Remedies

-Licorice: Provides relief but consult a doctor, especially if pregnant or on medications like aspirin.
+Provides relief, but consult a doctor, especially if pregnant or on medications like aspirin.

 Knowing When to Seek Medical Attention